microsoft/azure-data-manager-for-energy-power-bi-connector/README.md

 1. Install the [Power Query SDK](https://marketplace.visualstudio.com/items?itemName=Dakahn.PowerQuerySDK) from the Visual Studio Marketplace

 ## Testing the Connector
-To test the connector you must configure your MEDS instance, and connector first.
+To test the connector you must configure your Microsoft Energy Data Service instance, and connector first.

-### Configuring MEDS
+### Configuring Microsoft Energy Data Service
 Add the below URI as a Single Page Application (SPA) redirect URI to your AD Application

     https://oauth.powerbi.com/views/oauthredirect.html

 ### Configuring the Connector

-Provide a client ID, tenant ID, MEDS instance name, and data partition ID in [MicrosoftEnergyDataServices.query.pq](./MicrosoftEnergyDataServices/MicrosoftEnergyDataServices/MicrosoftEnergyDataServices.query.pq).
+Provide a client ID, tenant ID, Microsoft Energy Data Service instance name, and data partition ID in [MicrosoftEnergyDataServices.query.pq](./MicrosoftEnergyDataServices/MicrosoftEnergyDataServices/MicrosoftEnergyDataServices.query.pq).
 Once this is done, you can run the connector by pressing the Run button or F5.

 ## Contributing